stripe/veneur/sinks/kafka/README.md

 TODO Format
 ```

 Spans are published in one of JSON or Protobuf.
-The form is defined in [SSF's probuf and codegen output](https://github.com/stripe/veneur/tree/master/ssf).
+The form is defined in [SSF's protobuf and codegen output](https://github.com/stripe/veneur/tree/master/ssf).
 Note that it has a `version` field for compatibility in the future.